-The Warrior fans were jubilant with the news of Chris Widman re-signing to be a Warrior for a forth season.
-An ever present during the season, Chris started in the difficult No.2 team position which saw him battle against engine power issues making him work overtime to battle hard for every point.
-Dropping down to reserve midway through the season didn't bring the upturn in fortune for Chris as he struggled to regain the form he was known for around the Island.
-Despite this, he remained a firm fans favourite and his commitment to the side was always applauded and appreciated, and his passion for team success was always evident in victory parades.
+The Warrior fans were jubilant with the news of Chris Widman re-signing as a Warrior for a forth term.
+An ever present during the season, Chris started in the difficult No.2 position which saw him battle with engine power issues, making him work overtime for every point.
+Dropping down to reserve midway through the season didn't bring the upturn in fortune Chris had hoped for as he struggled to regain his previous seasons form around the Island.
+Despite this, he remained a firm fan favourite and his commitment to the side was always applauded and appreciated.
+His passion for team success was always evident in the teams victory parades.

 STARTING AVERAGE - 2.00 : FINISHING AVERAGE : 3.67